The End of Suffering

 When we look at it there are three major categories of craving:

-Sensual craving is the craving for experiencing specific kinds of sensations, like specific kind of visuals, or sound, or smell, or taste, or touch, or thoughts all come under this category.
+Sensual craving is the craving for experiencing specific kinds of sensations, like specific kind of visuals, or sound, or smell, or taste, or touch, or thoughts.

 Craving for existence is the kind of craving that manifests as becoming.
-For example, craving to be in a specific Jhana, or craving for Nibbana, or craving for being rich, famous, or in a specific body type, or craving for a position in society or organisation all come under this category.
+For example, craving to be in a specific Jhana, or craving for Nibbana, or craving for being rich, famous, or in a specific body type, or craving for a position in society or organisation and so on.

-Craving for non-existence is the kind of craving that manifests as resistance to being.
-In other words, craving for non-existence manifests as aversion.
-Aversion to failure, to loss, to mistakes, to uncomfortable sensations (visuals, sound, smell, taste, touch or mental-content) all come under this category.
+Craving for non-existence is the kind of craving that manifests as resistance to being aka aversion.
+For instance, aversion to failure, to loss, to mistakes, to uncomfortable sensations (visuals, sound, smell, taste, touch or mental-content) and so on.

 The path to “ending all suffering” involves “voluntarily letting go of craving.”

-That doesn’t mean we should quit our jobs, discard our possessions, or live like automatons—quite the opposite.
-In fact, letting go of craving enables us to appreciate our jobs, relationships, and belongings more deeply, as we stop seeking our identity through them.
+That doesn’t mean we should quit our jobs, discard our possessions, and live like automatons—quite the opposite.
+In fact, letting go of craving enables us to appreciate our jobs, relationships, and belongings deeply, because we stop seeking our identity through them.

 For example, when we release our craving for the latest shiny iPhone, we can fully enjoy and utilize the one we already have, free from the need for it to define us.
 Similarly, letting go of the desire to present ourselves as minimalist (or not a materialist) allows us to upgrade the phone peacefully and pragmatically whenever necessary.
 Do you see the difference?